A Primer On Organic Reactions

 The first to note with all of these electron withdrawing groups is that none of the groups contain an atom with a lone pair directly bonded to the carbocation.
 This is important!
 Most people would consider halogens such as F, Cl, Br, and I to be electron withdrawing groups due to their electronegativity, but in fact all of these groups help to stabilize positive charges.
 Why?
 Because each of these atoms have lone pairs which can be donated to the carbocation, which is a stabilizing interaction.

 The second thing to note is that resonance, while possible, is not stabilizing in the case of groups such as aldehydes, ketones, and other groups with multiple bonds to electronegative atoms.
 The reason is that these resonance forms are really unstable – if you take the time to draw them out, you’ll see that you end up with a resonance form with the more electronegative atom lacking a full octet.
-That’s just not going to happen.
+The only first-row atoms you will ever observe lacking a full octet are boron and carbon.

 If this sounds somewhat familiar, it should – it’s the exact opposite of the argument for why negative charges are more stable on sp hybridized carbons as opposed to sp2 and sp3.